RMDLO/trackdlo/docs/RUN.md

 source ../devel/setup.bash
 ```

 All configurable parameters for the TrackDLO algorithm are in [`launch/trackdlo.launch`](https://github.com/RMDLO/trackdlo/blob/master/launch/trackdlo.launch).
 Rebuilding the package is not required for any parameter modifications to take effect.
 However, `catkin build` is required after modifying any C++ files.
+Remember that `source <YOUR_TRACKING_ROS_WS>/devel/setup.bash` is required in every terminal running TrackDLO ROS nodes.

 ## Usage